wwwmarcos/comprinha/README.md

 # comprinha
-comprinha

-Simple app to learn react, react native and redux
+Simple app to learn react, react-native and redux :collision: